davidjb/jcu.me-user-doc/source/editing.rst

 Add rooms or lab locations to your profile.
 Adding a location automatically links to interactive maps to display your building.

-.. note:: Room locations are only available for Townsville, Cairns, and Singapore campuses.
+.. note:: Room locations are only available for Townsville and Cairns campuses
+          at present.

 An auto-completion list will be displayed when entering a building number.
 Use this to select your room from the menu.
 You can add a second room, such